EduardoTrevino/ProjectTrace/README.md

 collection and data
 cleaning

-Data has been collected under the data folder for NSF ✅
+Data has been collected under the data folder for NSF, NIH DOE ✅ **See "Data collection" in project outline** DOJ is **SCRATCHED**

-Data from NIH, DOE, DOJ is **TO BE COMPLETED**

-Data cleaning for merging of the datasets is **TO BE COMPLETED**
+Data cleaning for merging of the datasets is ✅ **See "Abstract cleaning & further processing" in project outline**

 ## Database/Data Repository Creation
 ### Grading Criteria